EPCCed/eidf-docs/docs/services/s3/index.md

 The EIDF S3 Service is also accessible from anywhere in the world via S3-compatible workflows.

-## Service Access
+## Service access

-To access the EIDF S3 Service, you need to have an EIDF account as described in [EIDF Accounts](../../access/project.md).
+To access the EIDF S3 Service, users need to have an EIDF account as described in [EIDF Accounts](../../access/project.md).

-Project leads can request an EIDF S3 Service object store allocation for a project via the [EIDF Helpdesk](https://portal.eidf.ac.uk/queries/submit).
+Project leads can request an EIDF S3 Service object store allocation, a portion of the EIDF S3 Service storage allocated for the exclusive use of a project, via the [EIDF Helpdesk](https://portal.eidf.ac.uk/queries/submit).

+## Service management for project leads

+[Manage project's S3 object store allocation](./manage.md) is a guide for project leads on how to manage a project's object store allocation and its S3 accounts and access permissions.

-## Information required to use the EIDF S3 Service
+## Service use

 The EIDF S3 Service endpoint is https://s3.eidf.ac.uk.